Ghana Tertiary Education Commission

-The National Accreditation Board (NAB) of Ghana is the Government of Ghana agency responsible for the regulation, supervision and accreditation of tertiary institutions in Ghana.
-It is an agency under the Ministry of Education.
+The National Accreditation Board (NAB) was a Government of Ghana agency responsible for the regulation, supervision, and accreditation of tertiary institutions in Ghana from 1993 until its dissolution in 2020.
+It operated as an agency under the Ministry of Education.
+Under the Education Regulatory Bodies Act, 2020 (Act 1023), the agency was formally dissolved and its functions were merged into the Ghana Tertiary Education Commission (GTEC).

 Establishments

 The board was formed in 1993.
 Its formation was promoted by the 1991 Government white paper on Reforms to the Tertiary Education System of Ghana.
 The recommendation stated that the Board be formed to: